Projjol/machine-learning/projects/capstone/capstone_report_template.md

 - _Have you thoroughly discussed how you will attempt to solve the problem?_
 - _Is an anticipated solution clearly defined?
 Will the reader understand what results you are looking for?_

+The problem at hand is to accurately predict future market prices for a given index or asset.
+For this, I will use the S&P 500 index.
+Reasons for using this index over others are:
+* Historic data dating back to the 1990s is easily available for this index, allowing the learning algorithm to see more examples and thereby more variations in the data
+* Another popular index is the DOWJ 30 index, but the problem with that index is that it monitors the prices for only 30 selected companies.
+The S&P 500 index on the other hand is considered a litmus test for the American economy as a whole and trends followed in it affect not only the American business economy but global economies
+* Given the influence of the index and the far reaching data, it made sense to me to use the S&P 500 index

+#### Concerning the random walk theory
+In 1973, Burton Malkiel released a monumental book known as "A Random Walk Down Wall Street" in which he mentions how stock prices work as random walks, i.e. their current and past prices do not affect the future, i.e. they are non-deterministic in nature.

+Given this information, using index values as-is will not help us.
+To mitigate the problem, what the model will actually receive as input would be a set of technical indicator values over a given period of time.
+As the model learns the relationship that these indicators have for given index values, I do belive it can understand the underlying trend the data is following.

+#### Methodology behind the solution
+In this section, I would like to breifly list out the steps taken out for the solution:

+* Via the zipline package's load_bars_from_yahoo method get historical stock data espcially for Open, Close, High, Low and Volume
+* Create values for the selected technical indicators using the datapoints received in the previous step
+* Split the data into test and train datasets
+* Build model and check for performance on the basis of the metrics that will be determined in the next section

 ### Metrics
 In this section, you will need to clearly define the metrics or calculations you will use to measure performance of a model or result in your project.
 These calculations and metrics should be justified based on the characteristics of the problem and problem domain.
 Questions to ask yourself when writing this section:
 - _Are the metrics you’ve chosen to measure the performance of your models clearly discussed and defined?_